psyklopp/psyklopp/README.md

 ## Currently 📌
 -  ~~Currently doing the Advent of Cyber on 2023 on TryHackMe~~
 -  [THM Advent of Cyber '23](https://tryhackme-certificates.s3-eu-west-1.amazonaws.com/THM-IHOHFGHFQS.png) ☑️ completed
+-  Complete Linux 101 course on TCM
 -  Start learning Splunk + setup homelab
--  Make a list of [free resources for hacking](https://github.com/psyklopp/Learn-to-Hack)
+-  Make a list of [free resources for hacking](https://github.com/psyklopp/Learn-to-Hack) ✍️ In progress
 -  Study for Linux Administration/DevOps
 <!--
 **psyklopp/psyklopp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.